 Homeowners frequently devise new means of renewing the beauty of their homes and making it look alive.
 One of such means is by applying fresh paint If you recently painted your home with acrylic paint, you may want to ask, “Can you put polyurethane over acrylic paint?”

 Yes.
-You can put polyurethane over acrylic paint, whether it’s an oil-based or water-based polyurethane.
+You can use polyurethane over acrylic paint, whether it’s an oil-based or water-based polyurethane.
+It will preserve the paint from being chipped or discolored.
 However, I advise that you don’t use an oil-based polyurethane to avoid creating a yellow coloring to the paint.

 Putting polyurethane over the paint will restore its brightness and offer a glossy finish.